-The charitable contributions allowed as a deduction in computing your net income for Montana income tax purposes are those same contributions allowed as a deduction for federal income tax purposes-with the following exceptions:
+The charitable contributions allowed as a deduction in computing your net income for Montana income tax purposes are those same contributions allowed as a deduction for federal income tax purposes, with the following exceptions:

-- You can include your contributions made in 2018 to the Montana Veterans' Service Special Revenue Account or the Montana State Veterans' Cemetery program, or the surcharge you paid for purchasing a Montana patriotic specialty license plate, as itemized deductions on your Montana income tax return even if they are not allowed as itemized deductions on your federal return.
-For further instructions about this contribution, see Montana Form VT available at revenue.mt.gov. - When you apply the federal 60 percent, 50 percent, 30 percent and 20 percent contribution limitations, use your Montana Adjusted Gross Income instead of your Federal Adjusted Gross Income when you determine your contributions that are allowed. - Any portion of a contribution that you used to calculate your Qualified Endowment Tax Credit, your Innovative Educational Program Credit, or your Student Scholarship Organization Credit, cannot also be claimed as a contribution deduction.
-You can claim a charitable deduction for that portion of the contribution not used to calculate this credit.
+- You can include your contributions made in 2020 to the Montana Veterans' Service Special Revenue Account or the Montana State Veterans' Cemetery Program, or the surcharge you paid for purchasing a Montana patriotic specialty license plate, as itemized deductions on your Montana income tax return even if they are not allowed as itemized deductions on your federal return.
+For further instructions about this contribution, see Montana Form VT, available at MTRevenue.gov. - Any portion of a contribution that you used to calculate your Qualified Endowment Tax Credit, College Contribution Credit, Innovative Educational Program Credit, or Student Scholarship Organization Credit, cannot also be claimed as a contribution deduction.
+You can claim a charitable deduction for that portion of the contribution not used